Keysearch Review (Keyword Research on a Budget)

 Verdict:

 I give this module a 7 out of 10.
 It’s great to have that top 10 instantly available and to be able to quickly switch keywords and find additional, long-tail keywords.
 This module is awesome for generating new keyword ideas for your content.
 The reporting is also very powerful.
-However, the scoring system and competition analysis are weak and can potentially be quite misleading.
+However, the scoring system and competition analysis are weak and can be misleading.

 2. Quick Difficulty

 The Quick Difficulty feature is similar to the research module but has a different purpose.
-It allows you to bulk submit keywords and Keysearch will bulk check the difficulty scores for you and present them on the screen.
+It allows you to bulk-submit keywords and Keysearch will bulk-check the difficulty scores for you and present them on the screen.

 Before I say anything else, I must note that Keysearch can process bulk requests very easily and quickly without any issues.

-Don’t think that when you put a keyword in the title, in the description, in the headers, and sprinkled throughout the article, that this article will rank in Google.
+Don’t think that when you put a keyword in the title, in the description, in the headers, and sprinkled throughout the article, this article will rank in Google.

 Verdict: